Travel Vaccines and Advice for Namibia

 Sources: Embassy of Namibia and U.S. State Department

-Travelers to Namibia must show proof of vaccination at entry or they will not be allowed into the country.
+Travelers to Namibia must show proof of yellow fever vaccination at entry or they will not be allowed into the country.

 What Is the Climate Like in Namibia?